MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Installation/Index.md

 The publisher needs the following "Secrets" set:

 * CosmosPrimaryCloud [This is the cloud where this installation is located.
 It can be amazon, azure, or google]

+For Amazon Web Services the following environment variables will be needed:

+* ConnectionStrings_DefaultConnection [This is the Microsoft SQL Connection String to the database and database server]

+For Microsoft Azure you will need the following configuration variables:

 * ConnectionStrings:
-  * DefaultConnection [This is the MS SQL Connection String to the database and database server]
+  * DefaultConnection [This is the Microsoft SQL Connection String to the database and database server]

 ## Performance Tips